U.S. weighs sending 5,000 troops to Eastern Europe to counter Russia

 Ukraine is not a NATO member, and Russia has demanded that it never become one.

-Russia has stationed over 100,000 troops near the Ukraine border, threatening an imminent assault on the country.
+Russia has stationed more than 100,000 troops near the Ukraine border, raising fears of an imminent assault on the country.
 Russia has rejected that it has such plans in store.

 While Ukraine boasts mighty military power, Russia's bigger, more modern army would likely give it the upper hand should the country invade.